New Jersey Vietnam Veterans' Memorial

 Oct 26, 1938

 Michael D. Chwan was born on October 26, 1938.
+He was the youngest of five children.
 His home of record is Bayonne, NJ.
-He graduated from Bayonne High School and attended the Stevens Institute of Technology.
+Chwan was an altar boy at St. Mary’s Greek Orthodox Churh.
+He graduated from Bayonne High School, where he was an excellent student.
+He also attended the Stevens Institute of Technology where he earned a degree in mechanical engineering.
 He enjoyed classical music, chess, sketching and puzzles.
+He also like to fish, build model airplanes and whittle.

 Chwan met his future wife, Dana, an English teacher from Georgia, in October 1964.
-They married in February 1965.
+She was won over by his “wit and shy smile.”
+They married on Valentine’s Day in February 1965.